 - Wedding Costs.
 Weddings are another big, one-time expense.
 Although it’s certainly possible to plan a wedding on a budget, it’s not uncommon for American couples to spend $10,000 or more to host the wedding of their dreams.
 A personal loan can be a cheaper alternative for financing this big event than credit cards.

 - Vacation Expenses.
 Some people even take out personal loans to pay for a dream vacation.
 Granted, it makes more sense to save up for a special vacation beforehand, but if you have a once-in-a-lifetime opportunity and don’t have the cash, a personal loan could be your next-best alternative.

 Sources of Personal Loans

 There are several places to apply for a personal loan.
-You can get this type of loan through traditional banks, credit unions, online lenders like Upstart, or peer-to-peer (P2P) lending networks like Prosper and Lending Club.
+You can get this type of loan through traditional banks, credit unions, online lenders like Payoff, or peer-to-peer (P2P) lending networks like Prosper and Lending Club.
 Online and P2P lenders are convenient to use, but some of them aren’t available to borrowers in every state.

 No matter what kind of lender you use, it will want to look at your finances before approving you a personal loan.
 The lender will pull your credit report and check out details like your credit history, credit score, and debt-to-income ratio.
 The better your credit is, the more likely you are to qualify for a loan, and the better the interest rate will be.